cheewx19/VueJsCourse/README.md

 11. A app.component is essentially another app, but belongs to a app
 12. `props` are used for passing data, `slot` is used for sending html code
 13. You can use `<teleport to="">` to correct HTML structure
+14. You can use `inject` and `provide` to access data from parent as a child

 # Slot Example
 ## Component